 We performed a comparison between Amazon AWS and IBM Cloud Private based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable features are load balancers, databases, and S3 buckets."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."In general, Amazon's performance is good."

 "Elasticity has always been AWS's mandate.
 The flexibility of their platform from a systems perspective lives up to its claims."